guilherme-iram/Guilherme-iram/README.md

 Hey, how are you? 👍,

 - Undergrad Data Science and Artificial Intelligence at Federal University of Paraiba.
-- Currently studying operational research and optimization for Vehicle Routing Problem (VRP).
+- Currently studying operational research and optimization for Vehicle Routing Problem (VRP) and some variants, kind VRPTW and CVRP.

 ## 🚀 My Interests
 * Data Science